-Coaching benefits clients by creating the space for them to move forward in the area of their choice.
-Certified coaches are skilled at co-creating the pathways toward improved capacity for well being, productivity, and goal attainment.
+Coaching benefits clients by creating space for them to move forward in the area of their choice.
+Certified coaches are skilled at co-creating pathways toward improved capacity for wellbeing, productivity, and goal attainment.
 This profession can serve people in business, parenting, relationships, health, finances, and many other areas.

 Clarity is a significant benefit found by most coaching clients.
 Quality coaches walk with their clients on a journey toward self-awareness and collaborate on concrete action plans that move them forward.
-The process helps to create a new way of being in the world that allows for clients to move over obstacles that, in the past, have stalled personal and professional progress.
+The process helps to create a new way of being in the world that allows for clients to move over obstacles that have stalled personal and professional progress in the past.

 Accountability is another benefit of coaching.
 This helps measure successful movement toward desired goals.
 Milestones set and reached invigorate clients on their path to successful goal attainment.
-The inclusion of accountability forces humans to take more multi-dimensional views in their cognitive processing (Tetlock, P.E., & Boettger, R., 1989).
+The inclusion of accountability forces us to take more multi-dimensional views in our cognitive processing (Tetlock & Boettger, 1989).

-With such a vast amount of information to process in a given time, most humans are the ‘cognitive miser’ and make self-judgment that utilizes as few resources as possible (Corcoran, K. & Mussweiler, T. 2010).
-Coaching creates space for more cognitive tools to be used, giving more accurate heuristic for self-discovery.
+With such a vast amount of information to process in a given time, most of us make self-judgments that utilize as few resources as possible (Corcoran & Mussweiler, 2010).
+Coaching creates space for more cognitive tools to be used, giving more accurate heuristics for self-discovery.
 It allows people to see beyond what is right in front of them in favor of the bigger picture.

 Counseling benefits clients by creating a trusted and safe space for healing.
 Licensed counselors are skilled at sitting with difficult emotions and situations.
 They are well versed in the process of finding relief from various forms of emotional disruption.
 Healing through counseling also has a range of effects in other areas of a client’s life.